dav92lee/newrelic-plugin-agent/README.rst

 --------------------------
 You need to install the pymongo driver, either by running ``pip install pymongo`` or by following the "`Installing Additional Requirements`_" above.
 Each database you wish to collect metrics for must be enumerated in the configuration.

 There are two configuration stanza formats for MongoDB.
 You must use one or the other, they can not be mixed.
-For non-authenticated polling, you can simply enumate the databases you would like stats from as a list:
+For non-authenticated polling, you can simply enumerate the databases you would like stats from as a list:

 ::